openwsn-berkeley/openwsn-on-iotlab/A8/parser/README.md

 - tip2: modify the rssi threshold value to get a less hop network
 - find the reason why Rx part is not reserved
 - tip3: print out something related to the timeCorrection

+## Experiment 56375 (with 60 minutes, >95 nodes)

+### pre-setup

+- chang the PANID: FACE
+	- during the experiment, I found some nodes I have't reserved(not able because of the ssh connection) appear in the routing graphic (I know it because that one used to work).
+So there are some motes lost its ssh connection but not reset.
+They are running the old version of code whcih will influence the experiment.
+Use a new PANID to filter those motes.

+## result

+- most cells have good PDR

+## Experiment 56508

+### pre-setup

+- chang the PANID : ABCD

+### Modification

+- don't process received packet if something goes wrong (for example, no free buffer for ACK to send back)
+- update the implementation for reserving packet created by component lower than sixtop_res
+	- the previous implementation reserve the first 4 entries in queue buffer for high priority component.
+But if packet to be forwarded will change from a high priority packet (IEEE802154E) to low priority packet (FORWARDING)
+	- new implementation reserve the 4 entries out of 10 queue buffer. once there are number of low priority packet in buffer (Threshold), low priority component is not allowed to reserve free buffer.
+When packet needs to chang from IEEE802154e to FORWARDING, the packet will be dropped.

+## result

+- More cells have higher PDRs (183(total 196) cells have PDR percent > 90%)
+- Some Tx cells are reserved on one side but no Rx cell on another side, this may caused by the collision on ACK tranmission
+- Some Rx cells are removed on one side but the Tx cell remained on another side.
+This may cause the time out of sixtop delete/clear.
+The delete/clear response is received but the mote has wrong status.
+Rx side will removed it but Tx side will not do that.
+Since we force Unicast packet sending on Tx cell if a mote has, this Tx cell will never be deleted.

+## Experiement 56600

+### Modificaiton

+- When getting Unicast packet to send out, sixtop packet have higher priority to be chosen then others.

+### Result

+TBR